stackbit-projects/caring-ant-7932f/content/pages/index.md

         content: >
           First, we are trying to help those in need every month depending on the contribution and second to help our Shadows as well.
-We have some coming soon projects so you can enjoy being a part of the Shadows.
+We have some coming soon projects so you can enjoy by being a part of the Shadows.
         actions:
           - label: View Projects
             url: /projects